IABTechLab/Live-Event-Ad-Protocols/Concurrent-Streams.md

 | cstreams  | integer | yes         | Concurrent CSAI streams.
 At least one of sstreams or cstreams must be present. |

 ### Object: Content <a name="content"></a>
-This object describes the content in which an impression can appear, which may be syndicated or non-syndicated content.
-This object may be useful when syndicated content contains impressions and does not necessarily match the publisher's general content.
-An exchange may or may not have knowledge of the page where the content is running as a result of the syndication method (e.g., a video impression embedded in an iframe on an unknown web property or device).

 Refer to [Object: Content from AdCOM 1.0](https://github.com/InteractiveAdvertisingBureau/AdCOM/blob/main/AdCOM%20v1.0%20FINAL.md#object--content-) for specific values.